Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

-The in-situ component is not strongly affected by galaxy accretion, but it can be used as an indirect indicator of ex-situ component significance.
-This is because the fraction of ex-situ mass on the given structure will also depend on the in-situ component.
-Clusters with a higher in-situ fraction in the ICL are likelier to share the most significant progenitor with the BCG than the lower fraction sample.
-47 per cent (9/19) of the clusters with a higher in-situ fraction in the ICL share the same most significant progenitor, while only 16 per cent (3/19) of the clusters with a lower in-situ fraction in the ICL share the top progenitor.
-Clusters with a higher in-situ fraction in the ICL are likelier to have a high fraction of low-mass progenitor galaxies in the ICL.
-The clusters with a higher in-situ fraction in the ICL have a low mass fraction of $51 \pm 26$ per cent, and the lower clusters $22 \pm 7$ per cent.
+The in situ component is not strongly affected by galaxy accretion, but it can be used as an indirect indicator of ex situ component significance.
+This is because the fraction of ex situ mass on the given structure will also depend on the in situ component.
+Clusters with a higher in situ fraction in the ICL are likelier to share the most significant progenitor with the BCG than the lower fraction sample.
+47 per cent (9/19) of the clusters with a higher in situ fraction in the ICL share the same most significant progenitor, while only 16 per cent (3/19) of the clusters with a lower in situ fraction in the ICL share the most significant progenitor.
+Clusters with a higher in situ fraction in the ICL are likelier to have a high fraction of low-mass progenitor galaxies in the ICL.
+The clusters with a higher in situ fraction in the ICL have a low mass fraction of $51 \pm 26$ per cent, and the lower clusters $22 \pm 7$ per cent.
 Correspondingly, they are less likely to have a high fraction of high-mass progenitor galaxies.
-The clusters with a higher in-situ fraction in the ICL have a low mass fraction of $49 \pm 16$ per cent, and the lower clusters $78 \pm 7$ per cent.
-Additionally, there is a large difference in the mean mass of the ICL progenitor galaxies depending on the in-situ fraction.
-The clusters with a higher in-situ fraction in the ICL have an average progenitor mass of $10.2 \pm 0.2$ \(\textup{M}_\odot\), and the lower clusters $10.9 \pm 0.2$ \(\textup{M}_\odot\).
+The clusters with a higher in situ fraction in the ICL have a low mass fraction of $49 \pm 16$ per cent, and the lower clusters $78 \pm 7$ per cent.
+Additionally, there is a large difference in the mean mass of the ICL progenitor galaxies depending on the in situ fraction.
+The clusters with a higher in situ fraction in the ICL have an average progenitor mass of $10.2 \pm 0.2$ \(\textup{M}_\odot\), and the lower clusters $10.9 \pm 0.2$ \(\textup{M}_\odot\).